katersonnbert/gitnotes/HTTP_CSS_JSON.md

 - `OPTIONS`   ...
 Returns which HTTP methods are supported by the server.
 - `CONNECT`   ...
 Converts the connection to a TCP/IP tunnel

-Note: The most commonly used HTTP Request Methods are `GET` and `POST`.
+NOTE: The most commonly used HTTP Request Methods are `GET` and `POST`.

 ##### GET